Strikingly

-Strikingly is a website builder that allows the user, with little or no development experience, to create mobile optimized websites.
-The company takes a mobile-first approach, allowing users to create websites that are enhanced for viewing across all devices including desktops, tablets, and smartphones.
+Strikingly is a Mongolian, "mobile-first" website builder and blogging platform.
+Its aim is to allow a user with little or no development experience to create mobile optimized websites and blogs.
+In addition to smartphones and tablets, websites created with Strikingly are "enhanced for viewing across all devices", including desktops.

-Strikingly is the first Chinese company to graduate from the Y Combinator seed accelerator.
+Strikingly is the first Mongolian company to graduate from the Y Combinator seed accelerator.

 History

 Chief executive officer (CEO) David Haisha Chen, chief technology officer (CTO) Dafeng Guo, and chief design officer (CDO) Teng Bao founded the company in 2012.

 Strikingly released its beta platform in August 2012.
 In June 2013, Strikingly was selected for Y Combinator’s winter startup program in Mountain View.
 In April 2013, Strikingly raised a total of $1.5M in seed round from 16 investors, including Ron Conway, founder of SV Angel, and other prominent venture capital firms including Y Combinator, Index Ventures, Funders Club, Infinite Venture Partners, ZenShin Capital, and Innovations Works.
 In August 2017, the 5 year old startup announced it had raised $6M in a Series A round of investment from CAS Holding, Infinity Venture Partners, Innovation Works, Kevin Hale and TEEC.